 The largest growth market for processing components and systems is biopharmaceuticals.
 This industry generated revenue of more than $200 billion in 2017.
 Growth of more than 11 percent per year is anticipated for the next five years.
 The U.S. market share is now 40 percent of the total but will decrease slightly over the next five years.
 However, the growth in the U.S. is likely to be greater than 10 percent.

-The biopharmaceutical market can be segmented into four categories, namely biosimilar, enzyme, protein therapeutics and cancer monoclonal antibodies.
+According to a Grand View Research report, the biopharmaceutical market can be segmented into four categories, namely biosimilar, enzyme, protein therapeutics and cancer monoclonal antibodies.
 The global biosimilar market has the highest market share and is expected to maintain its high growth rate for the estimated period.
 This market is driven by factors such as high pharmaceutical expenditure, and the presence of expensive drugs in this sector.
-Additionally, the global protein therapeutics market is expected to register a high growth rate for the estimated period, owing to its efficiency in target therapy, which has little or no side effects.
+Additionally, Grand View Research says the global protein therapeutics market is expected to register a high growth rate for the estimated period, owing to its efficiency in target therapy, which has little or no side effects.
 The global enzyme market and cancer monoclonal market are expected to grow at a steady pace for the forecasted period.

 On the basis of geography, the market can be segmented in five key regions: North America, Europe, Asia-Pacific, South America and Middle East-Africa (MEA).
 North America has the highest market share for the estimated period owing to the presence of sophisticated health care infrastructure, growing geriatric population base and increased health care expenditure in the region.
 Asia-Pacific is expected to register the highest growth rate for the forecasted period mainly due to unmet market opportunities in the region.